AdobeDocs/certification.it-IT/help/certifications/adc/adc-p-business.md

 >[!NOTE]
 >
->Disponibile a partire da maggio 2023
+>In arrivo a maggio 2023